"The Myth and the Machine Volume One: Technics and Human Development"

 Selfies and porn.

 When the cave people first realized that they could inscribe likenesses of things onto cave walls, what did they use their newfound powers for?
-To carve out likenesses of themselves and sexually desirous attributes of others.
+To carve out images of themselves and sexually desirous attributes of others.
 Selfies and porn.

 In fact, the opposite is true.
 Man's most serious undertaking has never been work nor tool making, but playfulness.
 Predecessors who mistakenly coupled their mechanical progress with an unjustifiable sense of their increasing moral superiority.
 But without human's capacity to give symbolic form to experience, the universe would be empty of meaning.